apache/sis-site/content/epsg.md

 sis crs EPSG:6676
 ```

-Alternatively if the [JavaFX application](javafx.html) is used, just start the application.
+Alternatively, if the [JavaFX application](javafx.html) is used, just start the application.
 It may be necessary to open a random data file for triggering the EPSG dataset initialization.
 In both cases, the first time that the command-line tool or JavaFX application needs to query EPSG,
-it will prompt the user for authorization to download EPSG geodetic dataset from Maven Central.
+it will prompt the user for authorization to download the EPSG geodetic dataset from Maven Central.
 If the user accepts EPSG terms of use, then a local copy of the EPSG geodetic dataset will be created
 and stored in the `apache-sis-{{% version %}}/data` sub-directory.